 Gena did not teach from behind a desk; she taught from her heart, and her heart is with us now and always.
 Her legacy is demonstrated in the hundreds of friends, students, and families whose lives she has touched so profoundly.
 Her contributions are immeasurable; her lessons, about life and its pursuit, are permanent.
 The old saying “Once a teacher, always a teacher” provides us with the knowledge of comfort that Gena will continue to teach each of us how to lead more courageous lives, how to care about life as deeply as she cared, how to love as purely and passionately as she loved.
 Thank you, Gena.

-Forest Edge Elementary School has had eight principals since we opened in 1971.
-During the decade of the 1970s, there were three principals: Ronald N. Carpenter (1971-1974), Margaret A. Koryda (1974-1977), and Sue Lee Williamson (1977-1981).
+Forest Edge Elementary School has had nine principals since we opened in 1971.
+During the decade of the 1970s, there were three principals: Ronald N. Carpenter (1971-1974), Margaret A. Koryda (1974-1977), and Sue Lee Williamson (1977-1980).
 Pictured below are principals Carpenter and Williamson.
 At the present time, we do not have a photograph of Margaret Koryda.